SumatM/Spartan/README.md

 ## Lessons Learned

 We are in our learning phase and this is my third clone, so faced multiple issues to build this site.
-These are some topic that challenges us to make this:-

 -Carousel construction: Implemented a carousel on the homepage to enhance the visual appeal of the platform and make it more engaging for users.

 -Axios optimization: Optimized the use of Axios to improve the platform's overall performance and efficiency, resulting in a smoother user experience.

 -Time management: Practiced efficient time management techniques to ensure that project milestones were met on time and within budget.

 -Clean code importance: Recognized the importance of clean code and made it a priority throughout the project's development to enhance its readability, maintainability, and scalability.

 -DRY principle: Adhered to the DRY (Don't Repeat Yourself) principle, which emphasizes the importance of minimizing code repetition to improve the platform's overall quality and efficiency.

 ## Contributing